Deep-De-coder/dresser/README.md

-# Dresser - Smart Wardrobe Organizer
+# Dresser - Smart Wardrobe Organizer with Agentic AI

 > **Copyright © 2024 Deep Shahane.
 All rights reserved.**
 > This software is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.